-Each learning plan targets a competency which reflects a skill identified by industry as important to the apprentice's success on the job.
-A competency is a major skill or ability that the learner will be able to do as a result of completing the learning plan.
+Each learning plan targets a competency which reflects a skill identified by industry as important to your success on the job.
+A competency is a major skill or ability that you will be able to perform as a result of completing the learning plan.